saurabhs402/OCR_Detection/README.md

 - nodemon dbConnect.js

-(Note: The port number suggested by your nodemon require to update the PORT variable in config.js and you can find config.js inside the OCR_Detection/client
+(**Note**: The port number suggested by your nodemon require to update the PORT variable in config.js and you can find config.js inside the OCR_Detection/client
 /src/ )

+# Render Frontend
+- cd client
+- npm start

+  (Now application starts Running)